cloudoutloud/go-filestore-backup/README.md

 2. Workload identity (Recommend if running on GKE)

+If using workload identity you do not need to set env var `GOOGLE_APPLICATION_CREDENTIALS`

+You will need to create a k8s service account and annotate for full details see offical docs [here](https://cloud.google.com/iam/docs/workload-identity-federation-with-kubernetes)

 ## Environment vars needed

 `GCP_PROJECT_ID`- GCP project ID where the filestore instance is located

-`GCP_LOCATION` - Region name where the filestore instance is located
+`GCP_REGION` - Region name where the filestore instance is located

 `GCP_ZONE` - Zone name where the filestore instance is located